 (By default, the financial risk increases the further the parties are from the money source.)

 The red boxes represent the greatest financial risk.
 The further a party is from the financial source, the more exposed they are to the negative impacts of payment delays, inconsistencies, and other accounts receviable issues.
 Minor schedule issues can have a magnified impact on their ability to get paid on schedule.
-The more hands the money need to pass through before it gets to you, the greater the risk of payment delays and similar financial issues.
+The more hands the money needs to pass through before it gets to you, the greater the risk of payment delays and similar financial issues.

 Payment-Related Risks in Construction